Careers Education Information Advice and Guidance (CEIAG)

-Most 6th forms and colleges will be looking for A*-C grades (4-9 in new grades) in your GCSEs.
+Most sixth forms and colleges will be looking for grades 4-9 in your GCSEs.
 A full A Level qualification is achieved after 2 years of study.
-How many you take depends on how well you have done in your GCSEs and what the 6th form or college suggests would be best for you.
+How many you take depends on how well you have done in your GCSEs and what the sixth form or college suggests would be best for you.

 Many schools offer a range of vocational courses like BTECs and OCR Cambridge qualifications and many more are available in colleges.
 By applying learning to real-life situations, these qualifications offer a more practical approach than more traditional A-Level academic courses.